Czech government shuts shops, curbs movement to stem COVID-19 surge

 “The measures, while quite robust and burdensome for the population, are absolutely necessary,” Prymula told a news conference.

+Babis has been under pressure from the opposition and independent experts for failing to build a robust tracing system and refusing to re-introduce restrictions when infections started growing in the summer, before a regional election on Oct.
+2.

+“We made errors, probably yes, I can apologise again to all,” the prime minister told reporters.
+“At the moment it looks very bad, but I am convinced that these measures should work.”

-Reporting by Robert Muller and Jan Lopatka; Editing by Gareth Jones and Alex Richardson
+Reporting by Robert Muller and Jan Lopatka; Additional reporting by Michael Kahn; Editing by Gareth Jones and Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.